|Table of Contents |

 Despite so many of us working together in such a small area, according to witness statements nobody saw me or was aware of me touching Mia’s leg.
 She says she thought I may have dropped something or was having a laugh and then says “I don’t wish this to be taken further”.

 If this incident happened which it didn’t, why didn’t she mention it to anyone?
 And if she didn’t want it to be taken further why mention it at all?
-The answer to that is because I believe Anna persuaded her to make up the story to support Bart and her allegation of inappropriate touching.
+The answer to that is because I believe Anna coerced her into make up the story to support Bart and her own allegation of inappropriate touching.

-If a man old enough to be her father genuinely touched her leg, having found out he also allegedly touched other members of crew why wouldn’t you want it to be addressed?
+If a man old enough to be her father genuinely touched her leg, having learnt he also allegedly touched other crew members inappropriately why wouldn’t you want it to be addressed?

-She’s right I was stressed because the service wasn’t going well and the galley was chaos.
+She’s right I was stressed because the service was a shambles and the galley was chaos.
 I had Bart on one aisle who was struggling to keep up and a crew member in the galley plating food like it was school dinners.
 Despite being a night flight, with it being Christmas Day it was unusually busy.

-This was her first time working up and she hadn’t been with the airline for very long.
-It was just very unfortunate the service was much busier than normal and there were plenty of challenges to deal with.
+This was her first time working up and she hadn’t been with the airline that long.
+It was just very unfortunate the service was much busier than normal and there were so many challenges to deal with.
 Although I was supporting her as much as I could which she confirms in her witness statement, I didn’t want to take over completely.

 Whilst all this was going on Mia claims I touched her leg and thought I had “dropped something or was having a laugh.”